 The Benefits of CBE for Students, Institutions, and Employers

 Competency-based education not only saves time, but also yields a trifold benefit to higher education.
 Students take ownership of their career paths and achieve their career goals in less time.
-Educators and institutions increase their capacity for students, moving them through programs more efficiently.
+Educators and institutions increase their capacity for students, moving them through programmes more efficiently.
 And the workforce can access graduates with more speed and ingenuity.

-Workers and employers also see the rise of short-term credentials as a solution to the turmoil of the labor market, according to the Non-Degree Credit Research Network at the George Washington Institute of Public Policy.
+Workers and employers also see the rise of short-term credentials as a solution to the turmoil of the labour market, according to the Non-Degree Credit Research Network at the George Washington Institute of Public Policy.
 Institutions are evolving their curricula and generating new programs to rethink learners’ pathways to meaningful credentials.

 Can educational programs be more flexible, affordable, and efficient?

 Institutions that adopt CBE are hopeful that new, online, skills-based programmes can re-engage students who were once enrolled in an academic program and didn’t complete their journey, perhaps because of priorities like work or family.
 Given the competing demands for students’ time, competency-based education is helping to reverse the recent enrolment declines that many universities have seen in recent years.